 Don’t fall into the all-or-nothing trap and throw your healthy habits out the road.
 Instead, stick with your routine (as much as possible) and focus on these high impact areas for your health:

 - Workout schedule: There’s no need to skip your workouts when you’re on the road.
 Book a hotel with a gym, or get a pass to a gym in the area.
-No access to the gym, focus on bodyweight or resistance band workouts to help you sick with your workout routine.
+No access to the gym? focus on bodyweight or resistance band workouts to help you sick with your workout routine.
+Join my Online Personal Training program for easy access to workouts no matter where you are.

 - Sleep schedule: Don’t neglect your sleep!
 Try to stay on as normal a schedule as possible during travel, as sleep has a big impact on your metabolism and immune system.